 Narasimhan Jegadeesh and Sheridan Titman

-The 2021 Wharton-Jacobs Levy Prize for Quantitative Financial Innovation will be awarded to Professors Narasimhan Jegadeesh and Sheridan Titman.
-They will be recognized for their research on momentum investing from their paper Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency (Journal of Finance, 1993).
+The 2021 Wharton-Jacobs Levy Prize for Quantitative Financial Innovation was awarded to Professors Narasimhan Jegadeesh and Sheridan Titman.
+They were recognized for their research on momentum investing from their paper Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency (Journal of Finance, 1993).

-The Prize will be presented at the Jacobs Levy Center’s conference on September 16, 2022 at the New York Marriott Marquis.
+The Prize was presented at the Jacobs Levy Center’s conference on September 16, 2022 at the New York Marriott Marquis.

 Jegadeesh is the Dean’s Distinguished Chair in Finance at the Goizueta Business School at Emory University.
-Titman holds the Walter W. McAllister Centennial Chair in Financial Services at the University of Texas at Austin and is a research associate of the National Bureau of Economic Research.
+Titman holds the Walter W. McAllister Centennial Chair in Financial Services at the McCombs School of Business at the University of Texas at Austin and is a research associate of the National Bureau of Economic Research.

 2021 Prize Selection Committee